-Accepted films must be available in the designated exhibition formats: BluRay or DCP.
+Accepted films must be available as Mp4 or ProRes files

 Notification of acceptance will be emailed.
 We ask you not to call the Festival office.
 All correspondence will be done through email and only with the original submitter.

-If your film is selected, you will be asked to provide a digital press kit which includes: headshot and brief bio of director, color and/or B&W stills from the film, brief description of the film (75 words max) and a video trailer (downloadable and cleared for use on the Festival website) .
+If your film is selected, you will be asked to provide a headshot and brief bio of director, color and/or B&W still/s from the film, and a brief description of the film (75 words max) .

 VTIFF is not responsible for any claim involving copyright, trademarks, credits or royalty infringements related to the work.
 Submission of an entry to this Show signifies that the entrant understands, accepts and agrees to these conditions.

 Materials of all submissions become the property of the VTIFF, and can be used for review purposes and to promote the film and programs of VTIFF in all mediums including film, television, radio and the Internet.